colts70/The-Sematic-Stack/README.md

 are easier to summarize hallucinate less in AI answers are cited more cleanly become preferred grounding sources This is SEO for the AI indexing era.

-🧠 Why This Beats Every Existing SEO Technique Technique Limitation Meta tags Page-scoped Schema.org Fragmented, optional Sitemaps URLs only Backlinks Indirect authority Knowledge Graphs Platform-owned HESS / DFH:

-is domain-owned is topic-scoped is machine-first works before ranking works before retrieval works before hallucination It is the first SEO primitive that operates at the same layer as DNS.
+🧠 Why This Beats Every Existing SEO Technique Technique Limitation Meta tags Page-scoped Schema.org Fragmented, optional Sitemaps URLs only Backlinks Indirect authority Knowledge Graphs Platform-owned HESS / DFH:is domain-owned is topic-scoped is machine-first works before ranking works before retrieval works before hallucination It is the first SEO primitive that operates at the same layer as DNS.

 🧩 Summary (SEO View) HESS / DFH gives search engines what they never had: